Hope, tension mark kickoff of Algerian election campaign - WTMJ

 ALGIERS, Algeria (AP) — Candidates hopeful of winning one of the 407 seats in the Algerian parliament kicked off campaigning this week for next month’s legislative elections under a new system meant to weed out corruption and open voter rolls — a major step in President Abdelmadjid Tebboune’s promise of a “new Algeria.”

-But a crackdown on the pro-democracy Hirak movement, with hundreds arrested around Algeria during last week’s 117th Friday march, casts a pall over presidential efforts to give a new face to a nation whose army plays a backseat role in governance.
+But a crackdown on the pro-democracy Hirak movement, with hundreds arrested during a 117th weekly march last Friday, casts a pall over presidential efforts to give a new face to a nation whose army plays a backseat role in governance.

+This Friday, police fanned out throughout the avenues and boulevards of central Algiers to prevent a protest from happening at all.

+As people emerged from weekly mosque prayers, some shouted “Algeria, Democracy!,” the usual rallying cry for Hirak activists.
+But uniformed and plainclothes security officers swiftly moved in to disperse or herd them into police vans to prevent crows from gathering.
+Internet access appeared to be cut or limited in the center of the capital, Algiers.

+Hirak supporters, including parties from the so-called “democratic movement,” have vowed to boycott the June 12 legislative elections — the first since former President Abdelaziz Bouteflika was forced from office in 2019 after 20 years in power.
+It was pressure from marchers of the Hirak movement and from the army chief at the time that decided Bouteflika’s fate.

-There is an unprecedented number of candidates for the June 12 vote — nearly 1,500 lists for the North African nation’s 58 regions, with hundreds of others weeded out by the Independent National Elections Authority.
+There is an unprecedented number of candidates — nearly 1,500 lists for the North African nation’s 58 regions, with hundreds of others weeded out by the Independent National Elections Authority.
 The voting is earlier than originally planned, after the president dissolved parliament in February.
 Parity between male and female candidates is among new rules governing the elections.

-Hirak supporters, including parties from the so-called “democratic movement,” have vowed to boycott the first legislative voting since former President Abdelaziz Bouteflika was forced from office in April 2019 after 20 years in power.
-It was pressure from marchers of the Hirak movement and from the army chief at the time that decided Bouteflika’s fate.

 The current army chief, Gen. Said Chanegriha, warned on Wednesday “adventurers, whatever their (political) obedience or ideological views, against any attempts to attack national unity.”
 He vowed that “abject designs” would be uncovered, but gave no hint which “adventurers” he might have in mind.